-Life is a limitless and gigantic game.
+Life is actually a limitless and gigantic game.
 Those who understand it, play it well; and those who take life rather too seriously, often find themselves in a jam.
-In this real game of life, we are all players and the first priority of this game is to play our best game and enjoy the ride.
+In this real game of life, we are all players and the first priority of this game is to play our best game and enjoy the ride to its fullest.

 What to do about Ourselves?

 How can we keep ourselves safe from our own selves?
-Doesn’t matter if we go to the highest mountains or the deepest oceans, the inside attacks aren’t gonna stop if we don’t do something about it.
-We can distract ourselves for some time by diverting our focus or attention to someplace else like hanging out with friends, watching a movie, or going on a vacation; but they will come back haunting us as soon as we return home.
+Doesn’t matter if we run away to the highest mountains or the deepest oceans, the inside attacks aren’t gonna stop if we don’t do something about it.
+We may distract ourselves for some time by diverting our focus or attention to someplace else like hanging out with friends, watching a movie, or going on a vacation; but those ghosts will come back haunting us as soon as we return home.

 If someone is criticizing you or belittling you, then the power of choice is in your hands—whether to be affected by it or not.
 We can simply say, “it’s his habit to demean people, so I don’t give a damn, it doesn’t matter.”
 But the problem arises when we say, “Why did he say that?
 How could he dehumanize me like that in front of everybody?
 Didn’t he remember that I was the one who used to pay his credit card bills!” and so on.

-The thing to understand is that in the real game of life is that no one is a born genius.
+The thing to understand is that in this real game of life no one is a born genius.
 They grow genius.
-Unless you make some mistakes in the past, how can you possibly grow and learn from them?
-The more hardships, challenges, and mistakes you come across, the more opportunities life is giving you on a silver platter to grow from and become stronger than ever.
+Unless you make some mistakes in the past, how can you possibly grow and how will you go to that next level?
+The more hardships, challenges, and mistakes you come across, the more opportunities life is actually giving you on a silver platter to grow from and become stronger than ever.

-I feel pity for people who don’t get to face any challenges in their life or pray to God to magically vanish all the hardships from their lives.
+I feel pity for people who either don’t get to face any challenges in their life or keep on praying to God to magically vanish all the hardships from their lives.
+It’s stupid if you ask me.
 You don’t get to make omelets without breaking some eggs, you don’t get a pizza without baking its crust, you don’t get to use steel unless you heat it like hell first.

 Embracing your previous mistakes, accepting those outcomes, learning from them unbiasedly, and moving on seems to be like an effective strategy to adopt in this real game of life.
 In fact, come to think of it, the first time you make a mistake, it’s not really a mistake because you did it unknowingly.
 Repeating it again and again—that’s a mistake.